wanoz/PanML/README.md

  {'token': ' to', 'probability': 0.9993104225678759}]
 ```

-Generate output in prompt modified loop (using a prompt modifier) <br>
+Generate output using multi-stage prompting (via a prompt modifier) <br>
 ```
 prompts = [
     {'prepend': 'you are a sports coach'},